Kyle Brandt Is Obsessed With Miami Dolphins Head Coach Mike McDaniel | Miami New Times

 On two separate occasions, Brandt has zeroed in on McDaniel's need to prove himself this season, which is fair.
 Still, his way of going about his critiques of McDaniel has bordered on, at best, weird and, at worst, biased from a commentator who doesn't attempt to hide his love for the Buffalo Bills, Miami's archrival.

 Brandt has suggested that McDaniel's first two impressive seasons with Miami aren't enough to shield him from the pressure.
-He's ignored that McDaniel has twice led the Dolphins to the postseason, and both elimination games were, to put gently, odd scenarios.
+He's ignored that McDaniel has twice led the Dolphins to the postseason, and both elimination games were, to put it gently, odd scenarios.

 In McDaniel's first season, Miami lost to the Baltimore Ravens, with Skylar Thompson filling in for an injured Tua Tagovailoa.
-Last season they fell to the eventual Super Bowl Champion Kansas City Chiefs in what was said to be the coldest game in NFL history.
+Last season, they fell to the eventual Super Bowl Champion Kansas City Chiefs in what was said to be the coldest game in NFL history.

 But for Brandt, the "almost" factor isn't cutting it.
 In a recent appearance on Bill Simmons's show, Brandt pulled no punches: "We're past how charmed we are with your personality and how eccentric you are.
 Your team is really cool and fast — you need to win playoff games this year."